 The young woman tenses.
 Pivoting her head toward the voice sends a wave down her silky hair from her shoulders to the top of her long legs.
-Her lips press together while her eyes roll upward.
-She begins a slow shake of her head, “Merc Izzar.
+Her lips press together as her eyes roll upward.
+She begins a slow shake of her head.
+“Merc Izzar.
 Must you record everything?”

 “I’m starting to, Sam.
 Recording everything is how the project works.
 Problem?”

-“Yes, Merc, problem.
+“Yes, dear.
+Problem.
 Intimate moments are fragile.
-Their essence dissolves when a recorder intrudes.”
+Their essence dissolves when a jerk with a recorder intrudes.”

 “But…” Merc hesitates.
 “But, you’re doing dishes.
 Intimate moments don’t include dishes.”

-Sam turns to face Merc, allowing his image to reflect in the dark window.
+She turns to face him, allowing his image to reflect in the dark window.
 Her backside relaxes against the counter as her eyelids flutter.
-Long slender fingers comb the full length of her hair in front of her nightgown.
-Sam lowers her voice and whispers, “They don’t?”
-She drops her head somewhat to gaze through her eyelashes, her azure eyes lock into his gaze.
-“Oh,” she coos.
+Her long fingers comb the full length of her hair to hang in front of her nightgown.
+Sam lowers her voice and whispers to him.
+“They don’t?”
+She drops her head somewhat to gaze through her eyelashes, her azure eyes lock into his eyes.
+“Oh…” She coos with a sweet, breathy voice.
 “You could find dishes v-e-r-y intimate.”

 She lifts her arms toward Merc, her fingers dangling.
-Gentle strokes from the fingertips of one hand glide along the back of her other hand.
-“Imagine how I feel while soft ripples of warm water flow over and around my skin.
-I savor the sensation of the long, sensual strokes as soapsuds smooth my hand’s caresses.
+Gentle strokes from the fingertips of one hand glide across the back of her other hand and up her arm.
+“Imagine how I feel while soft ripples of warm water flow over and along my skin.
+I savor the sensation of long, sensual strokes as soapsuds smooth my hand’s caresses.
 The splashing water from the tap masks sounds from beyond my own thoughts.
-My feelings build to overwhelm me, and I slide deep into the erotic world within my own mind.
-Yes… yes, oh… yes!
-I find intimacy doing dishes.”

 Reflecting in the dark window, Merc’s rugged stature sags a bit.
 He stands in silence to absorb the image she offered.
-After a few moments, he swallows, “I’m glad you reminded me.
+After a few moments, he gulps, whimpers, and inhales a long breath.
+“I’m glad you reminded me.
 You need to cut back on wasting water.
-I got an over limit alert about our water consumption.”
+I got an over-limit alert about our water consumption.”

 Sam snaps to her full height, presses her lips tight, and smacks her hands against her sides.
-With a flick of her head, a soft wave flows along her ebony hair to the ends.
+With a flick of her head, a soft wave flows through her ebony hair to the ends.
 Her eyes stab Merc with her glare.
-She blurts, “After what I described, your male reaction is concern over the water I’m wasting?”
+“After what I described, your male reaction is to express your concern over the water I’m wasting?”

-“Uh, you’re right, Honey.
+“Uh, you’re right, honey.
 We should finish here and get to bed.
-Tomorrow is your big day.”
+Remember, tomorrow is your big day.”

-She turns her back on him to rinse another dish, “Tomorrow isn’t much of a day for me.
+She tosses her hands in the air and turns her back on him to rinse another dish.
+“Tomorrow isn’t much of a day for me.
 The demonstration is David’s big day, his big show.
 He bought tomorrow’s news coverage to promote his invention.
-I’m the engineer for David’s Pod demonstration.
+I’m the engineer for David’s Pod revelation.
 In the past several days, I rode the Pod across the test track innumerable times to prepare for his announcement.
-I’m bored.
-I’m there because, he tells me, attractive girls sell ideas.”
+Tomorrow, I’ll be bored.
+I’m there because he tells me attractive girls sell ideas.”

 “David scripted the whole demonstration.
-My part starts in the morning.
-After I cross, I perform for an interview.
+My commitment starts in the morning.
+After I cross, I perform a cute script for an interview.
 I get the rest of the day off when I finish.
 Do you want to do something later?”

 Sam turns toward Merc, propping one bare hip against the counter edge, she tilts her head, smiles, and winks.

-“You know, shut it off, and we could wash dishes now.”
+“You know, shut your recorder off, and we could do dishes now.”

 “You mean… now?”

-Merc’s question causes Sam to lift one eyebrow.
+Merc’s question causes her to lift one eyebrow.